dsyer/spring-boot-operator/tutorial/step4.md

 The `env` entries at the top of the `spec` are special: they allow multiple values to be accumulated over multiple bindings, all of which are joined together using a comma in the final generated `Deployment`.
 If you look in the `petclinic` deployment you will see that `SPRING_CONFIG_LOCATION` is a comma-separated value.

-The rest of the `Microservice` spec for the Petclinic concerns environment variables that adapt the vanilla Petclinic to the Kubernetes cluster.
+The rest of the `samples/petclinic.yaml`{{open}} spec concerns environment variables that adapt the vanilla Petclinic to the Kubernetes cluster.
 For example:

 ```
 kind: Microservice